aptos-labs/developer-docs/apps/docusaurus/docs/index.md

 # Aptos Developer Documentation

-:::info Aptos Learn
+:::info Developer Discussions
-Create your own decentralized app with the recently launched Aptos Learn [website](https://learn.aptoslabs.com/)!
+Ask your tech questions and hang out with the Aptos developer community in the new Developer Discussions [website](https://github.com/aptos-labs/aptos-developer-discussions/discussions)!
 :::

 Welcome!
 Aptos is a Layer 1 for everyone.
 In the [Ohlone language](https://en.wikipedia.org/wiki/Ohlone_languages), ["Aptos"](https://en.wikipedia.org/wiki/Aptos,_California) means "The People."